websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 # Command-Line Tool

-Liferay's CLI tool can be used to view and manage your DXP Cloud services.
+The CLI tool can be used to view and manage your DXP Cloud services.
 Once installed, you can run `lcp --help` in your terminal to view available actions.

 * [Installing the CLI Tool](#installing-the-cli-tool)
 * [Upgrading the CLI Tool from Version 2 to 3](#upgrading-the-cli-tool-from-version-2-to-3)